The Public Competition Enforcement Review: Canada

-The Bureau does not have the ability to compel third parties to provide information for a market study.
-The Bureau relies on publicly available information, information already in its possession and information provided by stakeholders on a voluntary basis.
-If a third party voluntarily provides information to the Bureau, the information is protected by the confidentiality provisions in Section 29 of the Act (which protects information from disclosure except under certain limited circumstances), and is subject to the Bureau's Communication of Confidential Information under the Competition Act bulletin.
+The Bureau remains focused on understanding and promoting competition in industries that matter the most to Canadians.
+Since the Bureau has no ability to compel third parties to provide information for a market study, the Bureau relies on publicly available information, information already in its possession and information provided by stakeholders on a voluntary basis.
+Where appropriate, companies should consider participating in market studies so that the Bureau understands an industry from the 'business' perspective.
+Any voluntary information provided to the Bureau is protected by the confidentiality provisions in Section 29 of the Act (which protects information from disclosure except under certain limited circumstances), and is subject to the Bureau's Communication of Confidential Information under the Competition Act Bulletin.

 The Bureau will continue to use market studies as a tool to understand how competition can be increased in a given industry or sector.
-The Bureau can be expected to focus market studies on those markets that may be held back by a lack of competition, including the telecommunications sector and those that directly impact Canadian consumers.
+The Bureau can be expected to focus market studies on those markets that may be held back by a perceived lack of competition, including digital, telecommunications, wireless and health sectors, as well as those that directly impact Canadian consumers.

-The Bureau's Mergers and Monopolistic Practices Branch reviews a wide range of mergers, including acquisitions of assets or shares, amalgamations and other combinations to determine whether a merger is or is likely to substantially lessen or prevent competition in Canada.
-With certain limited exceptions, the parties to a proposed merger that exceeds certain financial thresholds are required to notify the transaction to the Commissioner.
-The Commissioner retains the jurisdiction to substantively review all mergers, including those that fall below the financial thresholds.
+The Bureau reviews a wide range of mergers, including acquisitions of assets or shares, amalgamations and other combinations to determine whether a merger is or is likely to substantially lessen or prevent competition in Canada.
+Subject to certain exceptions, parties to a proposed merger that exceeds certain financial thresholds are required to notify the merger to the Commissioner.
+The Commissioner retains jurisdiction to substantively review all mergers in Canada, even those that fall below the pre-merger notification financial thresholds.
 The Commissioner may challenge a merger for up to one year after it has been completed by filing an application with the Tribunal requesting an order to dissolve the merger or divest assets or shares or, with the consent of the merging parties, any other action.

-As noted above, the Act contains certain financial thresholds, which must be exceeded to trigger a pre-merger notification filing.
-These thresholds are colloquially referred to as the 'size of the acquired person' and 'size of parties' thresholds.4 For 2019, the size of the acquired person threshold is C$96 million, and is adjusted annually for inflation.
-In general, the 'size of the acquired person' threshold is applied by determining the aggregate value of the assets in Canada that are to be acquired or the gross revenues from sales in or from Canada generated from those assets, and checking whether those figures exceeds the threshold.
-The 'size of parties' threshold is exceeded where the parties to the proposed merger, together with their respective affiliates, have either assets in Canada, or have had gross revenues from sales in, from or into Canada that exceed C$400 million in aggregate value.
-The 'size of parties' threshold requires that the vendor's assets and revenues, even if not included in the transaction, be counted.
+A pre-merger notification filing is required where both of two financial thresholds, which are colloquially referred to as the 'size of target' and 'size of parties' thresholds, are exceeded.2 For 2020, the 'size of target' threshold was C$96 million, and is adjusted annually for inflation.
+The 'size of target' threshold is exceeded where the aggregate value of the assets in Canada that are to be acquired, or the gross revenues from sales in or from Canada generated from those assets exceed the threshold.
+The 'size of parties' threshold is exceeded where the parties to the proposed merger, together with their respective affiliates, have either assets in Canada, or had gross revenues from sales in, from or into Canada that exceed C$400 million in aggregate value.
+The 'size of parties' threshold counts the vendor's assets and revenues, even if not included in the transaction.

-If a proposed merger is notifiable, then it may not be completed until the parties file their complete notifications, and the applicable waiting period has expired, been terminated early or the Commissioner has provided waived the obligation to submit a notification.
-The initial waiting period is 30 days after the day on which the parties submitted their respective notifications.
-The merger may be completed at the end of the first waiting period unless the Commissioner notifies the parties that additional information is required and issues a supplementary information request (SIR).
+If a proposed merger is notifiable, then it may not be completed until the parties file complete notifications, and the 30-day statutory waiting period has expired, been terminated early or the Commissioner has waived the obligation to submit a notification.
+The merger may be completed upon the expiry of the first waiting period unless the Commissioner issues a supplementary information request (SIR) to the parties.
 If a SIR is issued, then the merger cannot be completed until 30 days after the parties comply with the SIR, and provided that the Tribunal has not issued an order prohibiting the parties from completing the transaction.
-SIRs are typically issued in complex matters where the Bureau must conduct an in-depth analysis of the likely anticompetitive effects.
+SIRs are issued in complex matters where the Bureau must conduct an in-depth analysis of whether the proposed merger will substantially lessen or prevent competition.
 As a result, the Commissioner's substantive assessment of a proposed merger may extend beyond the statutory waiting period and the parties may choose not to complete the transaction until after the Commissioner's review is complete.

 i Significant cases